brucek/trolly/README.md

 To get it working with *React*, you have to add the `babel-preset-react` , `react 14.x` and the `react-dom 14.x` dependencies  to your `package.json`.
 After that you have to add `react` to the *presets* section inside your `babelrc` file.
 Note that you would need to import the React library in your unit tests to get `JSX` working.`

+#### Why is there so many webpack configuration files?

+Short answer.
+Too keep the file size as compact as possible.
+Each plugin take up tons of code lines.
+Example if you merge the development configuration file with the server configuration file, you will end up with a development version with a filsize 4 - 5 times larger then what it is now.

+#### Is there any environment variabels for production and development?

+Yes, there is.
+You have to configure this yourself.
+Just modify the `environment.js` file inside the `./config folder`.

+There exist one example on how to use environment variabels.
+Take a look at the `webpack.config.js` file in the root.

 ## How to Contribute

 If you see any bugs, or have any ideas regarding how to improve this boilerplate,, please do not hesitate to send a pull request.